Spine fractures/vertebral compression fractures

 3. Huang MH, Barrett-Connor E, Greendale GA, Kado DM.
 Hyperkyphotic posture and risk of future osteoporotic fractures: the Rancho Bernardo study.
 J Bone Miner Res.
 2006 Mar;21(3):419–23.

-Contact us at 901-683-1890 for more information.
+Contact us at 901-683-1890 for more information about spine fractures treatment.
 Or schedule an appointment online HERE.

 Skip to content